spapas/spapas.github.io/content/django-essential-packages.rst

   offline mode, you need to run a management command that will create the static files *while deploying* the applications - this mode is recommended because any missing files problems etc will be resolved while deploying the app.

+- django-debug-toolbar_: This is a well known package for debugging django apps that is always included in the development configuration of my projects.
+  It has various panels that help you debug your application but, at least for me, the most helpful is the one that displays you all SQL queries that are executed for a page load.
+Because of how the django orm is working it will go on and follow all relations something that will lead to hundreds of queries.
+For example, let's say that you have simple Book model with a foreign key to an Author model that has N instances in your database.
+If you do a ``Book.objects.all()`` and want display the author name for each book in a template then you'll always do ``N+1`` queries to the database!
+This is really easy to miss because in the django you'll just do ``{% for book in books %}{{ book.name}}, {{ book.author.name }}{% endif %}`` -- however the ``{{ book.author.name }}`` will go on and do an extra SQL query!!!
+Such cases are easily resolved by using select_related_ (and prefetch_related_) but you must be sure to use select_related for all your queries (and if you add some extra things to your template you must remember to also add them to your select_related clause for the query).

+  So, what I recommend before going to production is to visit all your pages using django-debug-toolbar and take a quick look at the number of SQL queries.
+If you see something that does not make sense (for example you see more than 10 queries) then you'll need to think about the problem I just mentioned.
+Please notice that this, at least for me, is not premature optimization - this is not actually optimization!
+This is about writing correct code.
+Let's suppose that you could not use the django orm anymore and you had to use plain old SQL queries.
+Would you write ``SELECT * FROM books`` and then for each row do another ``SELECT * FROM authors WHERE id=?`` passing the author of each book *or* do only ``select * from books b LEFT JOIN authors a on b.author_id = a.id``?

 - django-constance_: A simple package that enables you to add quick-configurable settings in your application.
 To change the settings.py file you need to edit a source text file and restart the application - for most installations this is a full re-deployment of the application.
 Fully re-deploying the app just to change a setting is not very good practice.
 That's where django-constance comes to help you.
 You can define some